MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-security.md

 SMB 3.0 and 3.02 use a more recent encryption algorithm for signing: Advanced Encryption Standard (AES)-cipher-based message authentication code (CMAC).
 SMB 2.0 used the older HMAC-SHA256 encryption algorithm.
 AES-CMAC and AES-CCM can significantly accelerate data encryption on most modern CPUs that have AES instruction support.

-Windows Server 2022 and Windows 11 introduce AES-128-GMAC for signing for SMB 3.1.1 signing.
+Windows Server 2022 and Windows 11 introduce AES-128-GMAC for SMB 3.1.1 signing.
 Windows will automatically negotiate this better-performing cipher method when connecting to another computer that supports it.
 Windows still supports AES-128-CMAC.
 For more information, see [Configure SMB Signing with Confidence](https://aka.ms/smbsigning).

 ## Disabling SMB 1.0